-- Eligibility - 1.
-To be eligible to participate in the middle school interscholastic activities program, a student must fulfill all requirements listed below: - Be currently enrolled as a full-time student of the Anchorage School District; - Be in good standing; - Pay participation fee per sport or be eligible for a sports fee waiver; - Have a current physical on file in the office.
+- 1. To be eligible to participate in the middle school interscholastic activities program, a student must fulfill all requirements listed below: - Be currently enrolled as a full-time student of the Anchorage School District; - Be in good standing; - Pay participation fee per sport or be eligible for a sports fee waiver; - Have a current physical on file in the office.
 Please note that a CURRENT PHYSICAL IS REQUIRED FOR ALL SPORTS.
 PHYSICALS ARE ONLY GOOD FOR 18 MONTHS FROM THE DATE THAT THE PHYSICAL WAS TAKEN AND FOR THE SEASON OF THE SPORT.
-Physical must be valid until the end of the season. - Have an Activity Participation Form signed by a parent/guardian for each sport.
+Physical should be valid until the end of the season. - Have an Activity Participation Form signed by a parent/guardian for each sport.
 Included in the Activity Participation Form is a parent's consent for emergency treatment which must be signed and on file, and participation guidelines must be acknowledged.
 Also, the parent/legal guardian must sign and file a release of the District and assumption of the financial responsibility in the event of injury. - 2.
 Athletic participants must have ten (10) days of practice before they are eligible to participate in a competition. - 3.
 In order to practice or play in a game, a student must be in attendance a minimum of one-half day (3 or 4 periods depending upon the school schedule), except for extenuating circumstances approved by an administrator. - 1.
 Member Schools-The 10 neighborhood middle schools are the member schools for ASD.
 Students attending member schools are only eligible to compete for that school. - 2.
-Limited Member Schools-ASD Middle School Charter/Alternative Schools.
-Students attending a limited member school are only eligible to participate in interscholastic sports with a member school if the sport is not offered at their school of enrollment.
-Sixth graders in limited member schools that don't offer an interscholastic sport offered at a member school may only participate if their neighborhood school is Begich, Clark or Mirror Lake. - 3.
+ASD Middle School Charter/Alternative Schools.
+Students attending ASD MS Charter/ Alternative Schools are only eligible to participate in interscholastic sports with their neighborhood/zoned school if the sport is not offered at their school of enrollment. - 3.
 Limited member schools shall restrict participation to students of that school only.
 Barring a hardship or bona fide change of address of the entire family unit, students in limited member schools are only allowed to compete for one member school per school year unless they receive approval from the principal of both the sending and receiving schools. - 4.
 ASD Middle School Charter/Alternative Schools seeking limited member status will acknowledge awareness that all costs associated with organizing a team(s) and competing are the school's responsibility.
 This includes, but is not limited to, coaches, transportation, administrative support and staff support.
 Schools requesting limited member school status must meet the following criteria. - a.
 The principal will submit a detailed proposal to Secondary Education listing funding sources, coaches' expectations, anticipated number of students, transportation plans and accounting procedures. - b.
-The Secondary Executive Director will seek input from the Middle School Principals. - c.
+The Secondary Senior Director will seek input from the Middle School Principals. - c.
 The principal will attend Middle School activity meetings and will provide administrative coverage for athletic events. - d.
 The coaches will follow all coaching procedures and responsibilities listed in this handbook. - 5.
 Due to the large number of participants and related safety concerns, ASD Middle School events may only occur among ASD member and limited member schools.